An isoperimetric inequality for Laplace eigenvalues on the sphere: Introduction and main results

 For $k=1$, the equality is attained if and only if $g$ is a round metric.
 For $k\geqslant 2$ the inequality is strict, and the equality is attained in the limit by a sequence of metrics degenerating to a union of $k$ touching identical round spheres. \end{Theorem} Theorem~\ref{maintheorem} immediately implies

 It settles a conjecture that was proposed in 2002 by the second author~\cite{Nadirashvili2002} (see also~\cite{Nadirashvili-Sire2015q2}, as well as \cite{Braxton} for numerical evidence supporting the conjecture).
 For $k=1$, the result is a classical theorem due to J.~Hersch~\cite{Hersch1970}.
 For $k=2$, the proof of the equality~\eqref{main} was outlined in~\cite{Nadirashvili2002}, and a different argument was found later in~\cite{Petrides2014}.
 Recently,~\eqref{main} has been also established in the case $k=3$~\cite{Nadirashvili-Sire2015q2}.
 For $k\geqslant 4$, Theorem~\ref{maintheorem} is new. \begin{Remark} The degenerating sequence of metrics in Theorem \ref{maintheorem} illustrates the "bubbling phenomenon'' arising in the maximization of higher eigenvalues, see \cite{Nadirashvili-Sire2015b} for details.
-It would be interesting to check whether the equality in \eqref{main:isop} could be attained in the limit only by a sequence of metrics converging to a union of touching spheres, or there exist other maximizing sequences. \end{Remark}
+It would be interesting to check whether the equality in \eqref{main:isop} could be attained in the limit only by a sequence of metrics converging to a union of touching spheres, or there exist other maximizing sequences. \end{Remark} \begin{Remark} It is instructive to compare Theorem~\ref{maintheorem} with isoperimetric inequalities for other eigenvalue problems.
+In particular, one could draw an analogy with the Hersch-Payne-Schiffer inequality for the $k$-th nonzero Steklov eigenvalue on simply connected planar domains, which is sharp for all $k\geqslant 1$, and the equality is attained in the limit as the domain degenerates into a disjoint union of $k$ identical disks~\cite{GP}.
+The situation is quite different for higher Dirichlet and Neumann eigenvalues on planar domains.
+In this case, sharp isoperimetric inequalities for eigenvalues for $k\geqslant 3$ are not known, and numerical experiments indicate that optimal shapes may have rather complicated geometries \cite{AF}.
+Moreover, the celebrated Polya's conjecture (see \cite{Pol1, Pol2, LY1983}) suggests that the $k$-th Dirichlet (respectively, nonzero Neumann) eigenvalue is bounded below (respectively, above) for all $k\geqslant 1$ by the main term in Weyl's asymptotics, which is not the case for inequality \eqref{main:isop} (see \cite[Remark 1.2.8]{GNP} for a further discussion). \end{Remark}